Starcounter/Docs/tutorial/cancel-and-delete/README.md

 # Cancel and Delete

 You have probably noticed that in the current app you can only add new expenses.
 That means that the database and the list of expenses will continue to grow endlessly.
-We can't accept that.

 In this part, we will add a cancel and delete button which allows the user to either cancel a change that has not been committed or delete all the expenses of a person.